 11 pretty places you should see on Bornholm!

 Spoiler alert: All Bornholm's fishing towns and villages are pretty!
 That says a lot about the laid-back feel of Denmark’s sunshine island.
-Get inspiration for an island tour of Bornholm’s pretty places and you'll get to know Bornholm’s culinary culture and friendly locals along the w
+Get inspiration for an island tour of Bornholm’s pretty places and you'll get to know Bornholm’s culinary culture and friendly locals along the way.

 Let’s start at a pretty place called Rønne